NEW DELHI OVERVIEW-

 PLACES TO VISIT IN NEW DELHI-

-Delhi has a range of accommodation from deluxe five star luxury hotels, with top-notch restaurants to middle-range hotels and guest houses and a comfortable stay to tourist lodges.
-There are Tourist Hostels, Service Apartments, Camping Sites and Dharmashalas.
+Delhi has a range of accommodation from deluxe five star luxury hotels, with top-notch restaurants to middle – range hotels and guest houses.
+There are Apartments and Camping Sites.

 BEST TIME TO VISIT NEW DELHI-